aws-deepracer-community/deepracer-core/README.md

 You may not need to do all these steps as they pertain to general setup of the host.
 - Ensure you have root access to docker through the docker group.
 See [Post installation steps for docker](https://docs.docker.com/install/linux/linux-postinstall/)
 - Please post an issue if you get issues cloning the repo, make sure to use `git clone --recurse-submodules https://github.com/crr0004/deepracer.git` to get them all.
 You will get an error about benchmarks missing in `sagemaker-tensorflow-container`, you can safely ignore it.
+- You may get firewall issues with the docker containers trying to access the minio running outside the sagemaker-local network.
+You will see errors about *no route to <ip>* from the containers.
+For fixing this, you can either disable your firewall or allow the docker adapters as trusted adapters.
 - More notes to come, if you want anything added here, open an issue please.

 ## The moving parts in order